ashtonG/mpdgems/man/mpdlength.1.md

 ## DESCRIPTION

-**mpdlength** is a simple utility that prints to `STDOUT` the total length of the current playlist or of the whole databse.
-The output format is configurable.
+**mpdlength** is a simple utility that prints the total length of the current playlist or of the whole database.
+The output format is customizable.

 ## OPTIONS ##

 `-f, --format`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The output format string. `%d` is replaced by the number of days, `%h` by the number of hours, `%m` by the number of minutes and `%s` by the number of seconds.
-Example: `%d days, %h hours, %m mins and %s secs`
+The output format string.
+See [FORMAT][] for more info.

 `-d, --db`